NIRSpec Background Recommended Strategies

 The background subtraction step with multiple nods is not completely built into the JWST Exposure Time Calculator (ETC).

 Table 2.
-Signal-to-noise ratio scaling with nod strategy for background-limited observations
+Signal-to-noise ratio scaling with nod strategy for background- and detector-limited observations

 Off-scene nodding (IFU Only)

 ETC correction needed?